1c7/Youtube-Auto-Subtitle-Download/readme.md

 * Why?
 I need download a lot subtitle at that time, and I just hate copy & paste url into website and watch bunch of ads to get the subtitle file.
 * is Createor still maintaing this?
 Yes!

-## Wow, this is a helpful little script, can I buy you a coffee?
+### Wow!
+This is pretty helpful, Can I buy you a coffee?
-sure!
+Sure!
+Thank you!
 https://www.paypal.me/1c7

 ### Support
-it work on "classic" Youtube, not the "new material design" Youtube (yet), PR is welcome.
+it work on "classic" Youtube, not the "new material design" Youtube, PR is welcome.

-### Contributor (Thanks!)
+### Contributor (Thanks all of them!)
 [@cnbeining](https://github.com/cnbeining)
 [@772807886](https://github.com/772807886)
 [@sterpe](https://github.com/sterpe)